sanroman-24/tx100_rna_2024/README.md

 Running the scripts in [analysis/scripts](https://github.com/sanroman-24/tx100_rna_2024/tree/main/analysis/scripts) reproduces all the analyses in the manuscript, with the exception of single-cell RNA-Seq results, for which data availability is controlled by corresponding authors.
 Helper functions are located in [src](https://github.com/sanroman-24/tx100_rna_2024/tree/main/src).
 Input, intermediate and output data are provided, so that each script is runnable without the need to run previous scripts.

-*Extensive analyses included during the last round of review are included in [analysis/scripts]*

 We provide below an index of what scripts reproduce the different figures and tables in the manuscript.

 ## Linking code to manuscript figures (main and supplementary) and tables